Activities at RL

 As with other school activities, The Tripod, Yearbook, and Forum depend upon and enjoy the widespread support of students from all quarters.
 Typically, in addition to their extensive publications duties, editors are varsity athletes, members of the Glee Club and Model U.N., and lead actors in school plays.
 We believe that our student publications draw strength from the broadened perspectives brought to them by boys with such wide-ranging interests.
 In addition to the journalistic experience that they gain through writing and editing, boys who work on school publications are also afforded the opportunity to learn modern techniques of electronic layout and design and digital photography.
 All three student publications are produced using Adobe Photoshop and InDesign desktop publishing software.
 No prior knowledge of these programs is required or expected, however; students learn on the job.

-The Robotics Club meets from mid-fall through early-spring and aligns itself with VEX Robotics, a national and international competitive robotics organization.
-During the past several seasons, our student-led team of boys in Class IV through Class I designed, built, and coded robots that have regularly qualified for the Southern New England and World Championships.
+The Robotics Team meets from mid-fall through early-spring and aligns itself with VEX Robotics, a national and international competitive robotics organization.
+During the past several seasons, our student-led team of boys in Class IV through Class I designed, built, and coded robots that have regularly qualified for the VEX Southern New England and World Championships.
 In 2023, the team traveled to Dallas, Texas, to compete in the World Championship.
 Boys in Class VI and Class V meet weekly throughout the fall and winter for a guided introduction to VEX Robotics.